-- Reporters need to consider the effects of any breach, but with the Regulator's role in relation to public service pension schemes and its statutory objectives in mind, the following matters in particular should be considered likely to be of material significance to the Regulator: - Pension Board members not having the appropriate degree of knowledge and understanding, which may result in the Board not fulfilling its role, the Scheme not being properly governed and administered and/or the Pension Board breaching other legal requirements; - Pension Board members having a conflict of interest, which may result in them being prejudiced in the way that they carry out their role, ineffective governance and administration of the scheme and breaching legal requirements; - adequate internal controls not being established and operated, which may lead to the Scheme not being run in accordance with the Scheme's Regulations and other legal requirements, risks not being properly identified and managed and/or the right money not being paid to or by the Scheme at the right time; - accurate information about benefits and Scheme administration not being provided to Scheme members and others, which may result in members not being able to effectively plan or make decisions about their retirement; - appropriate records not being maintained, which may result in member benefits being calculated incorrectly and/or not being paid to the right person at the right time; and - any other breach which may result in the Scheme being poorly governed, managed or administered.
+- Reporters need to consider the effects of any breach, but with the Regulator's role in relation to public service pension schemes and its statutory objectives in mind, the following matters in particular should be considered likely to be of material significance to the Regulator: - Pension Board members not having the appropriate degree of knowledge and understanding, which may result in the Board not fulfilling its role, the Fund not being properly governed and administered and/or the Pension Fund Committee breaching other legal requirements; - Pension Board members having a conflict of interest, which may result in them being prejudiced in the way that they carry out their role, ineffective governance and administration of the scheme and breaching legal requirements; - adequate internal controls not being established and operated, which may lead to the Fund not being run in accordance with the Scheme's Regulations and other legal requirements, risks not being properly identified and managed and/or the right money not being paid to or by the Fund at the right time; - accurate information about benefits and Scheme administration not being provided to Scheme members and others, which may result in members not being able to effectively plan or make decisions about their retirement; - appropriate records not being maintained, which may result in member benefits being calculated incorrectly and/or not being paid to the right person at the right time; - anyone involved with the administration or management of the Fund misappropriating any of its assets, or being likely to do so, which may result in assets not being safeguarded; and

-17 Reporters need to take care to consider the effects of the breach, including any other breaches occurring as a result of the initial breach and the effects of those resulting breaches.
+- any other breach which may result in the Fund being poorly governed, managed or administered. - 17 Reporters need to take care to consider the effects of the breach, including any other breaches occurring as a result of the initial breach and the effects of those resulting breaches.